 In early spring, stink bugs begin to become more active.

 Many homeowners in the Portland and Vancouver metro areas observe a consistent seasonal pattern with stink bug activity.
 Stink bugs typically fly to the home from surrounding areas in the early fall, usually beginning in October.
 The insects then overwinter in the cracks and crevices of the house until the following spring.
 Stink bugs emerge from their winter hiding places and become a nuisance in and around the home in March, April, and sometimes even into May.

 can i treat STINK BUGS on my own?

 Stink bugs are difficult to control using DIY methods.

-Because stink bugs are flying insects, they can be extremely difficult to control using over-the-counter products.
-Professional stink bug control is most effective when large numbers of stink bugs can be seen on the outside of the home or when you are finding them inside your home.
-We have found that the most effective solution for stink bug control is to use a professional extermination solution.
+Because stink bugs are flying insects, they can be difficult to control using over-the-counter products.
+Professional stink bug control is most effective when large numbers of stink bugs can be seen on the outside of the home or when you find them inside your home.
+We have found that professional extermination is the most effective solution for stink bug control.

 Stink bug extermination with real results